 Furthermore, the Manager exercises its judgment in selecting the appropriate valuation technique for financial instruments that are not listed on an active market.
 The valuation techniques used are those that are currently applied by market participants.
-These methods and procedures may vary.
-The fair value of the level 3 investment is determined based on the value provided by the sponsor of the investment, unless there is an objective and verifiable reason to deviate from this value provided.
-Financial statements of the investment are received on an annual basis when available.
+These methods and procedures may include, but are not limited to, performing comparisons with prices of comparable or similar securities, performing discounted cash flow analysis, obtaining valuation related information from issuers and/or other analytical data relating to the investment and using other available indicators of value.
 These values are independently assessed internally to ensure that they are reasonable.

-However, because of the inherent uncertainty of valuation, the estimated fair value of the aforementioned securities and interests may be materially different from the value that would have been used had a ready market for the investment existed.
-The fair value of such securities is affected by the perceived credit risks of the issuers, predictability of cash flows and the length of time to maturity.
+However, because of the inherent uncertainty of valuation, the estimated fair value of the aforementioned securities and interests may be materially different from the value that would have been used if a ready market for the investment existed.
+The fair value of such securities is affected by the perceived credit risks of the issuer, predictability of cash flows and the length of time to maturity.